 Dolphins host Steelers in Brian Flores' return to Miami

-MIAMI GARDENS - Brian Flores hasn't spoken much about the Miami Dolphins since joining the Pittsburgh Steelers in February.
+MIAMI GARDENS, Fla.
+(AP) — Brian Flores hasn't spoken much about the Miami Dolphins since joining the Pittsburgh Steelers in February.

 But when he has, he's insisted on leaving the past in the past.